sfd9139/ITIM/README.md

-# ITIM
+# ITIM GitHub practice
-Intro 2 Intermedia
+I created this repository for practice with GitHub.